TheEnigmaBlade/SpamShark/README.md

 Filters can be configured through a subreddit wiki page (defaults to `/wiki/spamshark`) using YAML syntax.
 Exact format of a configuration section depends on the filter, but every section **must specify a filter ID** to which the config applies.

+After the configuration page is edited, send a PM to the bot account with the name of the subreddit as a subject and "update" in the body.

 Example using the template above:

 ```yaml